-Figure 5-15.
-QD Bushing
+Figure 5-14 QD Bushing

-Be careful not to slide the bushing on the shaft once the sprocket has broken loose or it will be necessary to align the sprocket with the motor.
-To advance the timing of a retarded sprocket, rotate the sprocket on the bushing in the normal direction of rotation (top toward the front).
+sprocket has broken loose or it will be necessary to align driver. the sprocket with the motor.
+To advance the timing of a retarded sprocket, rotate the sprocket on the bushing 3.
+Orient the setting ring so the widest portion of the setin the normal direction of rotation (top toward the front). ting ring (MAX) is toward the spring pack.
 There is very little adjustment available or necessary.
-Essentially all that is allowed is to take up any space within the bolt holes.
-After rotating the sprocket, tighten the 3 bolts to 30 lb. ft. and re-check the needle clearance in the needle slots (see "7.
-Needle to Knotter Frame" page 5-5).
-Repeat the process until the drive sprockets are properly timed.
+Essentially all that is allowed is to take up slop in the bolt 4.
+Lock the setting ring tabs into the slots, and position holes.
+After rotating the sprocket, tighten the 3 bolts to number 2.
+30 lb. ft. and re-check the needle clearance in the needle slots as described earlier.
+Repeat the process until the 5.
+Loosen all six nuts tightened in step one to release all drive sprockets are properly timed.